Formally Verified SAT-Based AI Planning: Introduction

-For compilers, a slightly different approach is used: one splits the compiler into smaller translation steps, and verifies each one of those steps separately.
+For compilers, a different approach is used: one splits the compiler into smaller translation steps, and verifies each one of those steps separately.
 In the end, the composition of those verified transformations is the verified compiler.
 This approach was used in all notable verified compilers~\cite{leroy2009formal,DBLP:conf/popl/KumarMNO14}.
-We follow this methodology for our development.
-Fig.~\ref{fig:architecture-diagram} shows the steps in both encoding (top-bottom) and decoding direction (bottom-top). \spacex{In particular, for the encoding direction we prove translation steps from FD-AST into a more restricted finite domain representation (FDR) of planning problems, then to STRIPS, next to propositional logic formulas and lastly to DIMACS-AST.
+We follow this methodology. \spacex{In particular, for the encoding direction we prove translation steps from FD-AST into a more restricted finite domain representation (FDR) of planning problems, then to STRIPS, next to propositional logic formulas and lastly to DIMACS-AST.
 Decoding starts with a model of the DIMACS encoding, which is decoded to a STRIPS parallel solution then to a FDR serial solution and lastly to a FD-AST serial solution.}{}

-In the rest of the paper we provide details about these steps.
-We made a conscious choice to show details of the formalisation in the hope that it would be instructive for future similar verification projects, and to give a sense to the reader of the scale of what is possible.